eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Run the `attach debugger` command again.
 If the issue persists after a few attempts, restart the project in **Debug** mode a second time.

 ***
-# Restoring lost connections
+# Restoring lost debug connections

 <!--
-Action/Topic: Restoring lost connections
+Action/Topic: Restoring lost debug connections
 Issue type: bug
 Issue link: https://github.com/eclipse/codewind/issues/3118
 Codewind version: 0.13.0
 -->
-## Node.js remote debugging disconnects
+## Remote debugging disconnects
-The connection might be lost when debugging Node.js projects remotely.
+The debug connection might be lost when debugging projects remotely.

 **Workaround:** To reconnect if the remote debugger disconnects, right-click the project and select **Attach Debugger**.
 If the remote debugger disconnects too frequently, modify the `streaming-connection-idle-timeout` parameter on the kubelet.